AndriyPolukhin/emailfeedbackapp/server/process.md

 ## 6. Google sends a code back to the server e.g. localhost:5000/auth/google/callback?code=456
 ## 7. App sends request to google with the 'code' included
 ## 8. Google sends the user details/profile based on the code
-## 9. WhenReceived user details create a record in the database
+## 9. When Received user details create a record in the database
 ## 10.User Id is set in cookies for this user
 ## 11.User is redirected to the logged in page e.g. localhost:3000/
 ## 12.If additional resourses are needed from the API => cookies are used for identification as they are inculded with a user id for the app